 - Reading comprehension - GMAT entrance test candidate will be given a passage, which they have to understand and answer the related questions.
-To understand the given passage in a better way, one has to practice reading on a daily basis.
+To understand the given passage in a better way, one has to practice reading daily.

 - Sentence correction - A grammatically incorrect sentence will be provided, with 5 alternatives, one of which will be correct.

 - Critical reasoning - A short passage will be given, and then answer questions based on its premise and conclusion.
-A candidate has to think critically i.e approach the question from the point of view of a critic.
+A candidate has to think critically.

 - This section measures your overall ability to understand and evaluate multiple origins and types of information like verbal, numeric and graphical.